RamSailopal/hugo-demo/README.md

  # Configuring the site

- The file **data/test/config.toml** hold details  about the file, i.e. the theme used and the title
+ The file **data/test/config.toml** holds details about the file, i.e. the theme used and the title

  # References